GitPaulo/FFXIV-Journey/README.md

 Sveltekit static site for tracking FFXIV MSQ quest progress.

-The goal is to provide a **simple but well designed** way to track your progress whilst being **self-updating from open source datamining** sources.
+The goal is to provide a **simple but well enough designed** way to track your progress whilst being **easy to update through datamined** sources.

 ## TODO